Best Trampolines & Expert Trampoline Reviews (available in Australia)

 A new trampoline season is right around the corner!
 With the advent of hotter and brighter days, it’s time to whip out older trampolines or upgrade to newer, safer and better models.
 However, unlike a choice between a summer cocktail or a cold beer (you cannot go wrong), choosing the right trampoline is sadly not such a straightforward affair.

 You might have noticed this if you have already tried doing some research on your own.
 The enormous selection of models, sizes and shapes is enough to deter even the most determined of shoppers.
 Luckily for you, you’ve come to the right place.
 We’ve done the research for you – to save you both time and money.
-Below you’ll find a list of the best trampolines for the 2019 season.
+Below you’ll find a list of the best trampolines for the 2021.
 Whether you’re after a best-buy unit or want top of the line gear, we’ve got you covered.

 But first, it’s time to give you the quick rundown on the basic parts of the trampoline and things to watch out for.
 Even though we stand behind our reviews, we encourage everyone to understand the inner workings of trampolines in order to reach an informed decision.
 Trampolines can be scary and even a bit dangerous, but only if you buy the wrong ones or don’t follow the manufacturer advice.